First Year Plan

 POL 102 and POL 103 are required for the major and are prerequisites for many of the advanced courses you will take later.
 You do not need to take POL 102 and 103 in any particular order.
-You should try to take 102 in a fall semester and 103 in a spring semester.
+You should try to take 102 in a spring semester and 103 in a fall semester.
 So, if your first semester at Marymount is in the…

-- …fall semester, you should take POL 102 that fall if it is available.
-If 102 is full that semester, then take it the following fall.
-In the spring, your second semester, take POL 103.
+- …fall semester, you should take POL 103 that fall.
+If POL 103 is full, please contact your academic advisor to be let in.
+In the spring, your second semester, take POL 102.

-- …spring semester, you should take POL 103 that spring if it is available.
-If 103 is full that semester, then take it the following spring.
-In the fall, your second semester, take POL 102.
+- …spring semester, you should take POL 102 that spring.
+If 102 is full, please contact your academic advisor to be let in.
+In the fall, your second semester, take POL 103.

 Other courses to take during your first year include:

 - EN 102

 - A course meeting the Natural Science (NS) requirement

 - MA 095 for students who are advised to take it